tapnair/FusionSheeter/README.md

     - Note this is still a work in progress and may not always be reliable.
     - The biggest limitation is that if you add new features they cannot automatically be added to the sheet yet.
     - To add new features you need to add a column to the sheet that matches the feature name in the time line
+- Display
+    - You can create different sets of displayed/hidden combinations here
+    - All parts should be listed in the header (with their 'full path' including parent and occurrence number
+    - *Note if you were using an older version of Sheeter you may not have this tab*

 ![Sheeter Menu](./resources/readMeMenu.png)